World → Asia → Tibet → Dingri to Everest

 - it’s far, far easier to get to Everest from the Nepal side

 FAR more impressive than any view from Nepal

 - remote, few trekkers until you reach the Monastery

 - via Pang-La has been recommended as the best route

 - it is possible to continue up the glacier to Advanced Base Camp 5760m — dangerous, guide needed — without mountaineering gear.
 Is this the “highest trek in the world”?
-(You’ll be threatened with a fine if caught with no trekking permit)

 - with permit guides can take you as far as Camp 3 at 6340m

 - trek through huge, remote Qomolangma National Nature Preserve